 - Low voltage control wiring should be color-coded 18 AWG.
-For lengths longer than 100 ft., 16 AWG. wire should be used. - Refer to wiring diagrams attached to indoor and outdoor sections to be connected. - Make sure separation of control wiring and power wiring has been maintained.
+For lengths longer than 100 ft., 16 AWG. wire shall be used. - Refer to wiring diagrams attached to indoor and outdoor sections to be connected. - Make sure separation of control wiring and power wiring has been maintained.

-Notes:
+NOTES:

 - 1. Be sure power supply agrees with equipment nameplate. - 2.
 Power wiring and grounding of equipment must comply with local codes. - 3.
-Low voltage wiring to be No. 18 AWG minimum conductor. - 4. "---- "The electric auxiliary heat connection.
+Low voltage wiring to be No. 18 AWG minimum conductor. - 4. "----" means the electric auxiliary heat connection.
+Some thermostats may use W2/AUX for heat pump.